 Section 3: Productivity and skills

-Whatever the industry, recent events have had an unprecedented impact on the way we work, with a huge portion of the population experiencing home working for the first time.
+Whatever the industry, recent events have had an unprecedented impact on the way we work.
+A huge portion of the population have experienced home working for the first time.

 Here we look closer at how web designers feel about remote operating policies and the skills needed to succeed in today’s arena.45% of designers prefer to work entirely remotely , followed by 30% who want the option to go to an office when it suits them.

 Only 5% would choose to only work from the office.
-This demonstrates the fundamental shift wrought by the pandemic in the way people operate: individuals now expect control over where they should work
+This stat demonstrates the fundamental shift wrought by the pandemic in the way people operate.
+Individuals now expect control over where they should work.

 As more organisations come to understand the necessity of a solid technical SEO base for SERP ranking and driving traffic, it appears that web designers are delivering these functions.

-WordPress’ dominance as the increasingly de facto platform for building websites – currently used by 65.2% of websites with a CMS and 43% of all websites – is apparent from our results, where 67% agree or strongly agree that WordPress development skills are essential .
+WordPress’ dominance as the increasingly-de-facto platform for building websites – currently used by 65.2% of websites with a CMS and 43% of all websites – is apparent from our stats.
+67% agree or strongly agree that WordPress development skills are essential .